What is an accident at work?

 Mr Paul fell on a construction site, twisted his leg in a pit and fell on it.
 He took little notice of the pain and reported nothing to anyone.
 During the night, his leg swelled up and began to hurt more and a doctor diagnosed a torn knee ligament and issued him with a sick leave.
 Although Mr. Paul did not report anything, he can consider his injury to be work-related.

 If an injury is reported, the employer will first investigate how it occurred and whether it is indeed a work-related injury.
 The mere fact that an injury occurred during working hours does not necessarily mean that it is a work-related injury.
 It is always examined whether work tasks were being performed and the connection between the performance of work tasks and the accident.
-Employees are obliged to cooperate in the investigation of the circumstances of such an accident.
+Employees are required to cooperate in the investigation of the circumstances of such an accident.

 Situations where, for example, an employee collapses or has an epileptic seizure at work and as a result injures his or her head are controversial.
 The employer must investigate what exactly led to the collapse or seizure.
 If the cause was any increased exertion, which may have included stress, i.e. mental exertion, then the subsequent injury is a work-related injury.
 This fact has been repeatedly confirmed by the Czech courts.